rebelsky/csc207c/_labs/getting-started.md

 ---

 **(Hello World!)**.
-With this in mind, write the "Hello World!" program in Java, compile it, and run it to verify that everything works!
+With this in mind, write the "Hello World!" program in Java (taken from the reading), compile it, and run it to verify that everything works!

 ---